The state of Delaware provides several veteran benefits. This page explains them.

 Pension Benefits for Paraplegic Veterans

 A paraplegic veteran can receive a pension from the state of $3,000 per year.
-The veteran must file evidence with the that he/she is a paraplegic and fully disabled and the disability is a direct result of military service during wartime.
+The veteran must file evidence with the that they are paraplegic and fully disabled and the disability is a direct result of their wartime military service.

 Delaware Veteran Employment Benefits